 Pollutants in the indoor air - indoor air measurement with VOC sensors

 On average, around 80% of the air that a person breathes in every day is indoor air.
-Pollutants in indoor spaces are usually invisible – they are gaseous substances or tiny dusts and particles.
+Indoor pollutants are usually invisible – they are gaseous substances or tiny dusts and particles.
 They can come from different sources.
 On the one hand, it can be fine dust that enters the room from the outside air, on the other hand, the source can be in the room itself, such as CO2, mold, formaldehyde, wood preservatives or plasticizers.

 What is VOC anyway?
-Pollutants in indoor air can affect health and well-being to varying degrees when staying in buildings.
+Pollutants in the indoor air can affect health and well-being to different degrees when staying in buildings.
 Unpleasant smells in interiors, disorders of wellbeing and health complaints are often reasons for indoor air measurements in private and public areas.
 CO2 and VOC measurements are particularly relevant.

 Sources of VOCs indoors

-Sources of emissions for indoor pollutants are, for example, building products or interior fittings, such as floor coverings, wallpaper and wall paints, varnishes, adhesives, and furniture or heating systems.
+Sources of emissions for indoor pollutants are, for example, construction products or interior fittings such as floor coverings, wallpaper and wall paints, varnishes, adhesives, and furniture or heating systems.

 Because the solvents contained evaporate and liquid or viscous products dry, the pollutants get into the room air.
 VOCs can also escape from solid products such as plastics, which contain many chemicals.

-There is a risk of increased VOC concentrations in particular in the case of new construction or renovation or refurbishment of buildings through the use of numerous VOC-emitting construction products.
+There is a risk of increased VOC concentrations in particular in the case of new construction or renovation or refurbishment of buildings due to the use of numerous VOC-emitting construction products.

 Effects and dangers of pollutants in indoor air

 The different pollutants can reveal completely different effects.
-The health hazards range from unpleasant odors and irritation to the respiratory tract and eyes to acute poisoning and long-term damage.
+The health hazards range from unpleasant odors and irritation of the respiratory tract and eyes to acute poisoning and long-term damage.